 Another mistake is under rehydrating.
 This can lead to a loss of electrolytes and dehydration, leading to an injury.
 Therefore, it’s important to hydrate well before, during, and after your workout.
 As well as that, it’s essential to warm up before starting an exercise and cool down afterward.

 Lastly, it’s important to stretch properly before and after your workout.
 If you don’t try properly, you risk muscle pulls and strains.
 You know my thing is injuries, so I wanted to chat with someone on Training Mistakes that Lead to Injuries.
 Eric Cressey agreed to share some great info with you on the topic.

 Take it away, Eric.

 (To listen to the interview, scroll down to the bottom of this page and click the play button.
-If you do not have time to listen to it right now, just click the “download” button and download it to your computer.
+If you do not have time to listen to it, just click the “download” button and download it to your computer.
 Enjoy!)

 - Common training mistakes that lead to injuries and derail clients from reaching their goals